 In Canggu: Pondok Homestay

 In Canggu we stayed at a lovely AirBnb a short 20 minute walk down to the beach.
 For 24 EUR a night we had a private ensuite room with air conditioning and a pool.
 The property was just off the main road and next to a rice field, away from the noise of the trafficker road, which made it a very quiet and pleasant place to stay.
-If you’re looking for more advice on where to stay in Bali, check out here my guide to the best villas in Bali with private pools!
+If you’re looking for other cool places to stay in Bali, check out here my guide to the best villas in Bali with private pools!

 Have you been to Bali before?
 What did you think of it?
 I’d love to hear from you if you would recommend and avoid the same places, let me know in the comments below!
 Once again I want to clarify that this is entirely based on my opinion and experience, maybe the places I would avoid are the ones you would love to visit and vice versa.
 Just use these as an indication when planning your trip.
 If you’re looking for more Bali inspiration, check out this list of the 101 most awesome things to do in Bali.
 Personally, on both trips to Bali I actually enjoyed visiting the neighbouring islands much more than Bali itself; when I went hiking an active volcano in East Java and swimming with turtles in Gili Trawangan.
 If you’re looking for more Indonesia inspiration beyond Bali check out this guide of the best things to do in Bintan.